Snorkungen/unsmart-net-tools/README.md

 - Device
   - [ ] add teardown method for `BaseInterface`
+  - [ ] spawned programs able to return values to parent
   - programs
     - [ ] UDP/DNS server and client
     - [ ] program for interacting with `Device.routes`